muratk5n/thirdwave/en/README.md

 ---

-Chemical, as in the kind used by those disposable hand warmer products.
+Chemical, as in the kind used by those disposable hand warmer.
 DHWs contain iron powder, salt powder, enclosed in a plastic wrap.
 When the contents are removed all comes into contact with air / oxygen, iron oxide is formed thanks to that oxygen which is an heat-emitting "exothermic" reaction.
 User gets heat in the process, the perfect hand warmer.
 No electricity, no flame, just basic chemistry.
 Lavo uses a different chem reaction but the general approach is similar.

 [[-]](https://cen.acs.org/articles/88/i4/Hand-Warmers.html)